Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Constructors
 ^^^^^^^^^^^^

-A constructor function starting with new should always start with a capital letter
+Constructor functions (called with the ``new`` statement) should always start with a capital letter:

 .. code-block:: javascript